 Gross motor activities for preschoolers

 As your child increases in confidence and competence, they will be able to balance on one foot for long periods, climb stairs without support, walk on a line, use a slide independently, and propel themselves on a swing.
-Between the ages of 3 and 5, they will develop the skills requires to climb a playground slide ladder without assistance, jump backward, and throw a ball at a target.
+Between the ages of 3 and 5, they will develop the skills required to climb a playground slide ladder without assistance, jump backward, and throw a ball at a target.

 Great movement activities for preschoolers include: